Co Author: Julie Kumble

 In most situations, leadership roles do not happen just because you are a natural leader or by waiting on the sidelines.
 Specifically, corporate America recognizes the importance of recruiting, retaining, and investing in their talent, as it ties back to the overall business objective and drives revenue.
 Corporations invest in their people to better prepare them for day to day challenges and to provide opportunities to demonstrate leadership earlier than what might be typical in an academic environment.

 One way to shorten the leadership track in academia is to develop leadership curriculum that has the explicit goal to groom future leaders in academic institutions and to provide them growth opportunities.
 Universities are creating curriculum which will enrich our pipeline of talented academic veterinary leaders.
-I am proud of my female colleagues who are now deans and look forward to seeing their positive impact on our emerging future leaders.”
+I am proud of my female colleagues who are now deans and look forward to

 Dr. Eleanor M. Green, Carl B. King Dean of Veterinary Medicine at Texas A & M University, agreed with the value of leadership trainings.12